 Raid on Bungeling Bay is a shoot ‘em up at its core but also, weirdly enough, shares a lot more common ground with Sim City than one might think, being the original inspiration for the city management title.

 Released in 1984 originally for Commodore 64, then later converted to both MSX and NES, Raid on Bungeling Bay sees the player piloting an helicopter, departing from a naval carrier, tasked with destroying the evil Bungeling empire’s factories.
-Apparently, they are working on an unstoppable weapon of mass destruction.
+Apparently, these buggers are working to develop an unstoppable weapon of mass destruction.

 Compared to other shoot ‘em ups of the era, Raid employs a rare top-down view and has a whole multitude of original features for the genre.
 Since the game has no music and very few sound effects, starting it gives off an almost quiet and relaxing vibe.
-Pretty soon, the action boils up and the player will have a whole lot of trouble trying to shake off guided missiles and bombs, not to mention having to defend the carrier since it is needed to replenish weapons.
+But ’tis only temporare because, pretty soon, the action will soon boil up and the player will have a whole lot of trouble trying to shake off guided missiles and bombs, not to mention having to defend the carrier since it is needed to replenish weapons.

 It probably comes as no surprise that the original Commodore 64 version is graphically the crudest out of the three, which was inevitable since the MSX and NES were technically superior machines.
 Still, what the game is missing graphically, more than makes up with its complex gameplay.
 While the core of the RoBB is, naturally, shooting and bombing the enemy factories, the player needs to employ a precise strategy to defeat the evil empire.